US axes non-essential services for kids at migrant shelters

 The 17-year-olds, however, slept apart, in a large space with about 150 berths in rows, lined up with just enough space between them for a person to get through.

 In one of the tents, a large one with metal tables and chairs, were the classrooms where fifty teachers gave English and mathematics classes.
-This program will be eliminated.
+This programme will be eliminated.

-All the facilities were decorated with drawings made by children in their art workshops, to give something of a cozy atmosphere to a tough situation.
+All the facilities were decorated with drawings made by children in their art workshops, to give something of a cosy atmosphere to a tough situation.

-In one tent that functioned as a movie theater, where there was a TV and an XBox, there was a drawing of a beach with a small boat, palm trees and swings.
+In one tent that functioned as a movie theatre, where there was a TV and an Xbox, there was a drawing of a beach with a small boat, palm trees and swings.

 Below it was a pamphlet with warnings about sexual abuse and teen pregnancy.

-Just like the art program and the soccer program, it will all be on the chopping block unless Congress grants the Department of Health and Human Services the funds it needs.
+Just like the art programme and the soccer programme, it will all be on the chopping block unless Congress grants the Department of Health and Human Services the funds it needs.

 “We have a humanitarian crisis at the border brought on by a broken immigration system that is putting tremendous strain on the Office of Refugee Resettlement and its Unaccompanied Alien Children program,” said Evelyn Stauffer, a spokeswoman for the children and families section of HHS.